blazing-threads/CLI-Press/README.md

 cli-press generate
 ```

 *CLI Press* will recursively search for all files with parseable extensions, including **.md**, **.html**, and **.pd** and generate a PDF.
 All files are globbed together in file-system sort order.
-You can name them in such a way that they will be processed in the order you intend, ~~or you can use an interactive *CLI Press* command to layout your final document~~ (not yet implemented).
+You can name them in such a way that they will be processed in the order you intend.

 Sub-directories become chapters or sections of the final document, with subsequently nested sub-directories becoming sub-chapters or sub-sections.
 Each directory (and thus each chapter) can have it's own styling.